Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava flow simulations: Introduction

 The paper is structured as follows.
-In Section \ref{sec:model}, we discuss the set of equations of the lava flow model.
-In Section \ref{sec:time_disc}, we present the IMEX time discretization method and we describe the characteristics of the proposed IMEX scheme.
-In Section \ref{sec:space_disc}, we recall the space discretization strategy as well as some concepts related to the Path-Conservative method.
-We present a detailed derivation of the numerical method through a von Neumann stability analysis and a Lax-Wendroff procedure, and we also show that the method is of second order in spite of the use of the (pseudo-)staggered approach.
-Some numerical results to assess the robustness, the accuracy, and the well-balancing property for the lava flow model of this novel scheme are presented in Section \ref{sec:num}.
-Finally, some conclusions and perspectives for future work are discussed in Section \ref{sec:conclu}.
+In Section~\ref{sec:model}, we discuss the set of equations of the lava flow model.
+In Section~\ref{sec:time_disc}, we present the IMEX time discretization method and describe the characteristics of the proposed IMEX scheme.
+In Section~\ref{sec:space_disc}, we recall the space discretization strategy and some concepts related to the Path-Conservative method.
+We present a detailed derivation of the numerical method through a von Neumann stability analysis and a Lax--Wendroff procedure, and we also show that the method is of the second order in spite of the use of the (pseudo-)staggered approach.
+Some numerical results to assess the robustness, accuracy and well-balancing properties for the lava flow model of this novel scheme are presented in Section~\ref{sec:num}.
+Finally, some conclusions and perspectives for future work are discussed in Section~\ref{sec:conclu}.